Cerebri’s Role as a Service Provider to its Customers and Prospective Customers

 Cerebri’s Compliance with the Privacy Shield Principles

-Cerebri employees located in the U.S. may provide Services for customers and prospective customers located in the EEA or Switzerland.
+Cerebri employees located in the U.S. may provide Services for customers and prospective customers located in the EEA, UK or Switzerland.
 To provide such Services, Cerebri may access and use Personal Data.
-Cerebri will apply the following Privacy Shield Principles to Personal Data physically or remotely transferred from the EEA or Switzerland to the U.S.
+Cerebri will apply the following Privacy Shield Principles to Personal Data physically or remotely transferred from the EEA, UK or Switzerland to the U.S.

 Data Subjects have the right to access the Personal Data an organization holds about them.
 If such Personal Data is inaccurate or processed in violation of the Privacy Shield Principles, a Data Subject may also request that Personal Data be corrected, amended, or deleted.